-Additionally, SAHS students maintain a digital portfolio curating their evidence of mastery across their upper school experience.
-Digital portfolios are structured to show core competencies in the skills outlined in our graduate profile.
+Additionally, as confident communicators and creative problem solvers, SAHS students maintain a digital portfolio curating their evidence of mastery across their upper school experience.
+Digital portfolios are structured to show core competencies in the skills outlined in our portrait of a graduate.
 The digital portfolio illustrates their full development and achievement in the wide array of experiences and opportunities offered by Salisbury Academy.

 Prior to graduation, each SA senior will defend their senior portfolio in front of a panel of teachers, peers and community members.
-In their presentation, seniors will provide evidence of the ways in which they have demonstrated mastery of the 5 core components of the SA graduate profile.
+In their presentation, seniors will provide evidence of the ways in which they have demonstrated mastery of the 5 core components of the SA portrait of a graduate.
 This opportunity will be both a final opportunity for demonstration of mastery as well as a celebration of our seniors' achievement.